dachcom-digital/pimcore-formbuilder/docs/DynamicMultiFile/99_CustomAdapter.md

      */
     public function onDone(Request $request): Response
     {
-        // if you need a dedicated endpoint if a chunked upload, use this (which is mostly not required)
+        // if you need a dedicated endpoint for a chunked upload completion event,
+        // use this action (which is mostly not required)

         return new JsonResponse([
             'success' => false,